khizar/react-boilerplate/README.md

 This is the most basic setup where i like to start my projects.

 ## Stack
-* React app with babel for transpilation and babel-polyfill for browser support of latest ECMAScript features
+* React app with Typescript
 * CSS Modules support and PostCSS for CSS processing.
 * Prettier for code formatting
-* Jest and Enzyme for testing.
+* Jest and testing-library/react for testing.
-* whatwg-fetch as fetch polyfill
 * webpack as the bundler.